RouEmpire/the-creative-media-note/pages/SEO.md

 		- so, Performimg a location-base result is a very good for SEO
 		- also, Your website must be [[responsiveness]]
 	- # Keyword Research
-		- We can reverse using of google auto complete to find a related search by typing an incomplete search keywords -
+		- We can reverse using of google auto complete to find a related search by typing an incomplete search keywords and let the auto complete finish it
+		- FOr
+	-